chris-46/Ruby-The-Odin-Project/README.md

 I'm learning Ruby, the language designed specifically for programmer happiness!

 I will be doing most of [The Odin Project's Ruby Course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby), with the goal being having a good understanding of the fundamentals on implementing things in Ruby.
-- In particular, I will be rewriting and going through the notes and examples, trying it out on the **irb** myself and working through several of the **relevant projects** in each section.
+- In particular, I will be rewriting and summarizing the notes, trying out examples and concepts on the **irb**, and working through several of the **relevant projects** in each section.

 ## Course Outline
 ### Introduction ✅